moe-mizrak/laravel-openrouter/README.md

 - **prompt** (string|null): A string representing the prompt for the chat request.
 This field is XOR-gated with the `messages` field.
 - **model** (string|null): The name of the model to be used for the chat request.
 If not specified, the user's default model will be used.
 This field is XOR-gated with the `models` field.
 - **response_format** (ResponseFormatData|null): An instance of the [`ResponseFormatData`](src/DTO/ResponseFormatData.php) class representing the desired format for the response.
+- **usage** (bool|null): A boolean indicating whether to include usage information in the response.
+Default is `false` because enabling usage accounting will add a few hundred milliseconds to the response as the API calculates token counts and costs.
 - **stop** (array|string|null): A value specifying the stop sequence for the chat generation.
 - **stream** (bool|null): A boolean indicating whether streaming should be enabled or not.
 - **include_reasoning** (bool|null): Whether to return the model's reasoning.